firozkhan18/Java-Evaluations/java-basic-exercises.md

 Divided by 3 & 5:
 15, 30, 45, 60, 75, 90,
-Click me to see the solution

-51. Write a Java program to convert a string to an integer.
+### 51. Write a Java program to convert a string to an integer.
 Sample Output:

 Input a number(string): 25
 The integer value is: 25
-Click me to see the solution

-52. Write a Java program to calculate the sum of two integers and return true if the sum is equal to a third integer.
+### 52. Write a Java program to calculate the sum of two integers and return true if the sum is equal to a third integer.
 Sample Output:

 Input the first number : 5
 Input the second number: 10
 Input the third number : 15
 The result is: true
-Click me to see the solution

-53. Write a Java program that accepts three integers from the user.
+### 53. Write a Java program that accepts three integers from the user.
 It returns true if the second number is higher than the first number and the third number is larger than the second number.
 If "abc" is true, the second number does not need to be larger than the first number.
 Sample Output:

 Input the first number : 5
 Input the second number: 10
 Input the third number : 15
 The result is: true
-Click me to see the solution

-54. Write a Java program that accepts three integers from the user and returns true if two or more of them (integers) have the same rightmost digit.
+### 54. Write a Java program that accepts three integers from the user and returns true if two or more of them (integers) have the same rightmost digit.
 The integers are non-negative.
 Sample Output:

 Input the first number : 5
 Input the second number: 10
 Input the third number : 15
 The result is: true
-Click me to see the solution

-55. Write a Java program to convert seconds to hours, minutes and seconds.
+### 55. Write a Java program to convert seconds to hours, minutes and seconds.
 Sample Output:

 Input seconds: 86399
 23:59:59
-Click me to see the solution

-56. Write a Java program to find the number of values in a given range divisible by a given value.
+### 56. Write a Java program to find the number of values in a given range divisible by a given value.
 For example x = 5, y=20 and p =3, find the number of integers within the range x..y and that are divisible by p i.e. { i :x ≤ i ≤ y, i mod p = 0 }
 Sample Output:

 5
-Click me to see the solution

-57. Write a Java program to accept an integer and count the factors of the number.
+### 57. Write a Java program to accept an integer and count the factors of the number.
 Sample Output:

 Input an integer: 25
 3
-Click me to see the solution

-58. Write a Java program to capitalize the first letter of each word in a sentence.
+### 58. Write a Java program to capitalize the first letter of each word in a sentence.
 Sample Output:

 Input a Sentence: the quick brown fox jumps over the lazy dog.
 The Quick Brown Fox Jumps Over The Lazy Dog.
-Click me to see the solution

-59. Write a Java program to convert a string into lowercase.
+### 59. Write a Java program to convert a string into lowercase.
 Sample Output:

 Input a String: THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG.
 the quick brown fox jumps over the lazy dog.
-Click me to see the solution

-60. Write a Java program to find the penultimate (next to the last) word in a sentence.
+### 60. Write a Java program to find the penultimate (next to the last) word in a sentence.
 Sample Output:

 Input a String: The quick brown fox jumps over the lazy dog.
 Penultimate word: lazy
-Click me to see the solution

-61. Write a Java program to reverse a word.
+### 61. Write a Java program to reverse a word.
 Sample Output:

 Input a word: dsaf
 Reverse word: fasd
-Click me to see the solution

-62. Write a Java program that accepts three integer values and returns true if one is 20 or more less than the others' subtractions.
+### 62. Write a Java program that accepts three integer values and returns true if one is 20 or more less than the others' subtractions.
 Sample Output:

 Input the first number : 15
 Input the second number: 20
 Input the third number : 25
 false
-Click me to see the solution

-63. Write a Java program that accepts two integer values from the user and returns the largest value.
+### 63. Write a Java program that accepts two integer values from the user and returns the largest value.
 However if the two values are the same, return 0 and find the smallest value if the two values have the same remainder when divided by 6.
 Sample Output:

 Input the first number : 12
 Input the second number: 13
 Result: 13
-Click me to see the solution

-64. Write a Java program that accepts two integer values between 25 and 75 and returns true if there is a common digit in both numbers.
+### 64. Write a Java program that accepts two integer values between 25 and 75 and returns true if there is a common digit in both numbers.
 Sample Output:

 Input the first number : 35
 Input the second number: 45
 Result: true
-Click me to see the solution

-65. Write a Java program to calculate the modules of two numbers without using any inbuilt modulus operator.
+### 65. Write a Java program to calculate the modules of two numbers without using any inbuilt modulus operator.
 Sample Output:

 Input the first number : 19
 Input the second number: 7
 5
-Click me to see the solution

-66. Write a Java program to compute the sum of the first 100 prime numbers.
+### 66. Write a Java program to compute the sum of the first 100 prime numbers.
 Sample Output:

 Sum of the first 100 prime numbers: 24133
-Click me to see the solution

-67. Write a Java program to insert a word in the middle of another string.
+### 67. Write a Java program to insert a word in the middle of another string.
 Insert "Tutorial" in the middle of "Python 3.0", so the result will be Python Tutorial 3.0.
 Sample Output:

 Python Tutorial 3.0
-Click me to see the solution

-68. Write a Java program to create another string of 4 copies of the last 3 characters of the original string.
+### 68. Write a Java program to create another string of 4 copies of the last 3 characters of the original string.
 The original string length must be 3 and above.
 Sample Output:

 3.03.03.03.0
-Click me to see the solution

-69. Write a Java program to extract the first half of a even string.
+### 69. Write a Java program to extract the first half of a even string.
 Test Data: Python
 Sample Output:
 Pyt
-Click me to see the solution

-70. Write a Java program to create a string in the form of short_string + long_string + short_string from two strings.
+### 70. Write a Java program to create a string in the form of short_string + long_string + short_string from two strings.
 The strings must not have the same length.
 Test Data: Str1 = Python
 Str2 = Tutorial
 Sample Output:

 PythonTutorialPython
-Click me to see the solution

-71. Write a Java program to create the concatenation of the two strings except removing the first character of each string.
+### 71. Write a Java program to create the concatenation of the two strings except removing the first character of each string.
 The length of the strings must be 1 and above.
 Test Data: Str1 = Python
 Str2 = Tutorial
 Sample Output:

 ythonutorial
-Click me to see the solution

-72. Write a Java program to create a string taking the first three characters from a given string.
+### 72. Write a Java program to create a string taking the first three characters from a given string.
 If the string length is less than 3 use "#" as substitute characters.
 Test Data: Str1 = " "
 Sample Output:

 ###
-Click me to see the solution

-73. Write a Java program to create a string taking the first and last characters from two given strings.
+### 73. Write a Java program to create a string taking the first and last characters from two given strings.
 If the length of each string is 0 use "#" for missing characters.
 Test Data: str1 = "Python"
 str2 = " "
 Sample Output:

 P#
-Click me to see the solution

-74. Write a Java program to test if 10 appears as the first or last element of an array of integers.
+### 74. Write a Java program to test if 10 appears as the first or last element of an array of integers.
 The array length must be broader than or equal to 2.
 Sample Output:
 Test Data: array = 10, -20, 0, 30, 40, 60, 10

 true
-Click me to see the solution

-75. Write a Java program to test if the first and last elements of an array of integers are the same.
+### 75. Write a Java program to test if the first and last elements of an array of integers are the same.
 The array length must be broader than or equal to 2.
 Test Data: array = 50, -20, 0, 30, 40, 60, 10
 Sample Output:

 false
-Click me to see the solution

-76. Write a Java program to test if the first and last element of two integer arrays are the same.
+### 76. Write a Java program to test if the first and last element of two integer arrays are the same.
 The array length must be greater than or equal to 2.
 Test Data: array1 = 50, -20, 0, 30, 40, 60, 12
 array2 = 45, 20, 10, 20, 30, 50, 11
 Sample Output:

 false
-Click me to see the solution

-77. Write a Java program to create an array of length 2 from two integer arrays with three elements.
+### 77. Write a Java program to create an array of length 2 from two integer arrays with three elements.
 The newly created array will contain the first and last elements from the two arrays.
 Test Data: array1 = 50, -20, 0
 array2 = 5, -50, 10
 Sample Output: